mike632t/x11-calc/x11-calc-instruction-set.md

     A, B, C:   General purpose registers.
 The C register is used to access the M register and or memory as well as holding the value of the 'X' register.
-    D, E, F:   Stack registers use to hold the values of 'Y', 'Z', and 'T'.
+    D, E, F:   Stack registers used to hold the values of 'Y', 'Z', and 'T'.
     M, N:      Memory registers.

     P:         A  4-bit register that is used to select which part of  each